ArmaAchilles/Achillite/README.md

 We have a list of tasks and bugs on our issue tracker on GitHub.
 Please comment on issues you want to contribute with, to avoid duplicating effort.

-To contribute something to ZEN, simply fork this repository and submit your pull requests for review by other collaborators.
+To contribute something to Achillite, simply fork this repository and submit your pull requests for review by other collaborators.
 Remember to add yourself to the AUTHORS.txt.

 ### Submitting Issues and Feature Requests